drbobbeaty/advent-of-code/README.md

 # Advent of Code

-Just my solutions to the problems at http://adventofcode.com
+Just my solutions to the problems at [Advent of Code](https://adventofcode.com), which a [friend](https://github.com/hby/) introduced me to in 2015.
+It has been a fun way to push the usage of Clojure to stateful, and more traditionally mutable domain problems.

 ## 2015